A Convolutional Neural Network for Multiple Particle Identification in the MicroBooNE Liquid Argon Time Projection Chamber: Abstract

 \section{Abstract}

 We present the multiple particle identification~(MPID) network, a convolutional neural network~(CNN) for multiple object classification, developed by MicroBooNE.
-MPID provides the probabilities of $e^-$, $\gamma$, $\mu^-$, $\pi^\pm$, and protons in a single liquid argon time projection chamber~(LArTPC) readout plane.
+MPID provides the probabilities that an interaction includes an $e^-$, $\gamma$, $\mu^-$, $\pi^\pm$, and protons in a liquid argon time projection chamber~(LArTPC) single readout plane.
 The network extends the single particle identification network previously developed by MicroBooNE~\cite{ub_singlePID}.
 MPID takes as input an image either cropped around a reconstructed interaction vertex or containing only activity connected to a reconstructed vertex, therefore relieving the tool from inefficiencies in vertex finding and particle clustering.
 The network serves as an important component in MicroBooNE's deep learning based $\nu_e$ search analysis.
 In this paper, we present the network's design, training, and performance on simulation and data from the MicroBooNE detector.